 Although there has been a huge amount of educational resources about inbound marketing – from books to ebooks, from blog posts to videos – nothing so far was able to offer a clear framework that one could follow to create their own strategy.
 Everything out there has been about the tactics, yet everyone forgot about the strategy to align tactical activities in a single direction to reach business objectives.

 This is why inbound marketing didn’t yield any results for you and your business.
 You simply engage in random acts of marketing.
 This is one of the reasons why I’m not fond of the “growth hacking” term, and I know that growth hackers will get a bit uptight about this.
 Instead of looking for that “hack” to go viral, businesses need to focus on long-term strategy and success.
 And frankly, the best growth hacking strategies are always aligned with the overall business and marketing strategies.

 Instead of wasting time trying to find your magic bullet to get leads, that growth hack that will propel your sales into the stratosphere, why not simply do the uncomfortable work that’s necessary?

 An Hour vs a Lifetime

-5 Hour Energy Shots will give you energy for about 5 hours ( or none if you're like me).
-But eating proper diet, exercising and getting enough sleep will give you energy for a lifetime.
+5 Hour Energy Shots will give you energy for about 5 hours ( or none if you’re like me).
+But eating a proper diet, exercising, and getting enough sleep will give you energy for a lifetime.
 Yet, these overwhelming and uncomfortable things are always done last if done at all.

 Marketing plays by those rules too.
 Everything in life plays by those rules.